mixmastamyk/console/docs/readme.rst

     ⏵ pytest -s

-The Makefile at github has good information on such topics.
+The Makefile at github has more details on such topics.

 Contributions